 The answer to this question fully depends on your organization’s goals.
 If prospecting is an important task in the sales process, an incentive makes a lot more sense.
 When this step in the process becomes a bottleneck, you need to motivate your team to push through.
 That’s generally where an incentive helps.

 However, if prospecting is generally less important to your team’s overall process, then consider a different method to motivate other tasks.
 This happens when prospects are sourced through non-traditional means or through a third party.
 An incentive may be better if applied elsewhere in the sales process.

 Whatever incentive or bonus program your organization decides to implement, we’d be happy to help you automate it.
-Drop us a line or schedule a free demo and we’ll walk you through all of our solutions.
+Contact us or schedule a free demo and we’ll walk you through all of our solutions.
 We’re looking forward to helping you incentivize and motivate your entire team.